-The HIV test results were not provided participants. study There were significant procedural and methodological challenges that did not allow for the private and confidential return of HIV test results to individuals.
+The HIV test results were not provided participants. the study There to were significant procedural and methodological challenges that did not allow for the private and confidential return of HIV test results to individuals.
 With respect to protocol and study design, requiring individuals to receive the results of their HIV test may discourage certain individuals or groups from participating and result in bias in the survey.